S. Suleman: Career

 He first appeared in films in 1947, when he played Dilip Kumar's younger role in film Mela (1948).
 After moving to Pakistan following the partition of India, he ventured in Pakistan films in the mid-50s.
 He initially worked at the editing department, and later a Pakistani film director and producer Anwar Kamal Pasha made him assistant director for film Sarfarosh (1956) starring Suleman's elder brother Santosh Kumar and sister-in-law Sabiha Khanum.
 He later worked as an assistant director of Saat Lakh (1957) and Saathi (1959).
 Following the promotion of Saathi, he made his directorial debut with Gulfam.
 In 1963, he collaborated with Darpan for Baaji (1963) and Taangewala (1963).
 In 1966, he directed Tamasha that flopped at the box office.
 A year later, the film flopped he collaborated with a writer Agha Hasan Imtisal and a music director Nisar Bazmi for the production of Jaise Jante Nahin (1969), Bewafaa (1970), Sabaq (1972), and Shararat (1976).
 Bewafaa was the only film of Suleman starring Waheed Murad.
-Noted Pakistani film director Syed Noor first had assisted him in film direction before launching his own career independently.
+Noted Pakistani film director Syed Noor first had assisted him in film direction before launching his independent career as a director.

 After creating ten films in collaboration with Muhammad Ali and Zeba, he worked with new actors such as Nadeem Baig and Shabnam.
 He also introduced Ghulam Mohiuddin to films with Anarri, Babra Sharif with Intezar (1974), Waseem Abbas with Manzil (1981).
 Some singers also made their debut with Suleman's films such as Mujeeb Aalam with "Main Khushsi Se Kyun Na Gaaon" from Lori, Tahira Syed with "Yeh Mehfil Jo Aaj Saji Hai" from Muhabbat, and Zil-e-Huma with "Sulagh Raha Hai Tann Mera" from Very Good Dunya Very Bad Log.

 Following the introduction of Videocassette recorder (VCR) in Pakistan, he directed action-thriller films Manzil (1981) and Tere Bina Kya Jeena (1982) starring Muhammad Ali.
-After making 48 films, he left film industry and joined television where he directed serials such as Colony 52, Kiya Yehi Pyar Hai and Ana.
+After making 48 films, he left the film industry and joined television where he directed serials such as Colony 52, Kiya Yehi Pyar Hai and Ana.